ahillss/rpi5_setup/Problems.md

 * four spots on the side of the board where if touched making a weird metal brush sound (instead of the smooth plastic feel you'd expect)

-* the ribbon cable will short against metal cases, so you need to place electrical tape between them
+* the ribbon cable (copper coloured one) will short against metal cases, so you need to place electrical tape between them (they are aware of the problem, might have a fix by now)

+* no replacement PCIe FFC cable available for sale

 ## Geekworm P580 (case)